 To convert such screens into web UI few approaches are available with its own pros and cons...

-With such approach it is easy to create visual UI editor with drag/drop elements, map terminal blocks and put a tag on the product "modernization feature".
+With such an approach it is easy to create a visual UI editor with drag/drop elements, map terminal blocks and put a tag on the product "modernization feature".

 Some 15 years ago, desktop environments were common, modernized terminals was built for desktop client applications.
 So, resizing such applications will give vertical and horizontal scrollbars and using fixed position approach was not a big deal.

-In era of mobile and tablet devices, different screen sizes and orientations, web technologies etc., many companies tried to create a web-based business applications replicating windowed UI with fixed position elements which turns out to be a problem.
+In the era of mobile and tablet devices, different screen sizes and orientations, web technologies etc., many companies tried to create a web-based business application replicating windowed UI with fixed position elements which turns out to be a problem.
 That resulted with a new concept - responsive design.